Action of 3 July 1810: Aftermath

-Astell was the only HEIC ship to escape, disappearing in the darkness and later reaching a safe port from which despatches were sent to London recounting the action.
+Astell was the only British ship to escape, disappearing in the darkness and later reaching a safe port from which despatches were sent to London recounting the action.
 On the basis of these accounts, the crew and officers of Astell were rewarded with £2,000 from the company directors to be shared among them.
 Casualties in the British convoy had been heavy, Windham losing six killed and 18 wounded, Ceylon six killed and 21 wounded (including Meriton and Oldham) and Astell eight killed and 37 wounded (including Hay).
-In all, 20 British sailors and soldiers were killed and 76 wounded during the engagement, a figure which was matched by the French losses of 22 killed and 38 wounded: four killed and six wounded on Bellone, 17 killed and 29 wounded on Minerve and one killed and three wounded on Victor.
-The prizes were very severely damaged and Duperré was forced to take his squadron to an isolated beach on Anjouan until 17 July to effect repairs, before returning to Île de France.
+In all, 20 British sailors and soldiers were killed and 76 wounded during the engagement.
+French losses were 22 killed and 38 wounded: four killed and six wounded on Bellone, 17 killed and 29 wounded on Minerve and one killed and three wounded on Victor.
+The prizes were very severely damaged and Duperré took his squadron to an isolated beach on Anjouan until 17 July to effect repairs, before returning to Isle de France.
 Command of Ceylon, renamed Ceylan was awarded to Lieutenant Vincent Moulac, of Minerve, and that of Windham, to ensign d'Arod.

-Duperré did not meet any British ships on his journey back to the French island, as most of the British blockade squadron were engaged in the aftermath of the Invasion of Île Bonaparte, conducted during July by Commodore Rowley.
-With the British distracted by this amphibious operation, it was simple for Duperré to reach Grand Port on the south east coast of Île de France in spite of the small blockade squadron under Captain Samuel Pym.
+Duperré did not meet any British ships on his journey back to the French island, as most of the British blockade squadron were busy in the aftermath of the invasion of Isle Bonaparte, conducted during July by Commodore Rowley.
+With the British distracted by this amphibious operation, it was simple for Duperré to reach Grand Port on the south east coast of Isle de France in spite of the small blockade squadron under Captain Samuel Pym.
 This narrow and well-protected anchorage was considered to be the best place to refit the battered French squadron, but in August it came under attack by a British squadron in the Battle of Grand Port.
 This action was a disaster for the British as their ships became grounded in the unfamiliar shoals of the harbour and four frigates were lost under fire from shore batteries and Duperré's squadron.